-Pomegranate molasses is that little sweet-tart touch that gives an original twist to your ice creams and desserts.
-With its syrupy texture and intense taste, it is ideal for topping yogurt, vanilla or even dark chocolate ice creams.
-And the good news is that it’s very easy to make at home!
+Pomegranate molasses is that little sweet and tangy touch that gives an original twist to your ice creams and desserts.
+With its syrupy texture and intense flavor, it's ideal for topping yogurt, vanilla, or even dark chocolate ice cream.
+And the good news is, it's very easy to make at home!

 Ingredients :